hanyulo/knowledge/webpack/contents/guides/index.md

 ## Code Splitting
+* split code into various bundles.
+* load bundle on demand or in parallel.
+* form common chunk.

 ### Three Main Ways
   * Entry Points: Manually split code using entry configuration.
   * Prevent Duplication: Use the SplitChunksPlugin to dedupe and split chunks.